Students should periodically check for holds at http://my.sjsu.edu. Follow the instructions on how to clear them.

 College of Engineering Advising

-Are you an undergraduate majoring in any field of study in the College of Engineering?
 All College of Engineering undergraduates must see an advisor every semester, prior to registration.
-Graduate Engineering students (except Civil and Industrial & Systems, Computer Engineering, and General Engineering) must also see a major advisor prior to enrolling every semester.
+Graduate Engineering students (except Civil and Environmental Engineering, Computer Engineering, General Engineering, and Industrial Systems Engineering) must also see a major advisor prior to enrolling every semester.

 College of Science Advising

 All undergraduate College of Science majors and graduate students in Chemistry, Computer Science and Physics must see a major advisor prior to registering every semester.

 All Undeclared and Undeclared-PreNursing students are required to see an advisor in Academic Advising and Retention Services (AARS) prior to registering every semester.

 Students might also see ELM (Entry Level Math) and EPT (English Placement Test) "service indicators" that indicate the need to enroll in remedial math or English.
 These do not prevent registration.

 - Do you have a balance due on your student account?

 If so, you will not be able to register until the debt has been paid.
 Be aware - balances can fluctuate on your student account depending on activity.
 Clear up any balance as soon as possible by paying your outstanding balance using the Pay Now option at http://my.sjsu.edu after the log-in under Self Service.
 Remember, payments are applied to the oldest balance first.
 Keep your account current by paying all charges by the assigned due date.

 Title IX Online Training Hold